AlexGathecha/alex-gath3cha-phase-3-project-library-system/README.md

 2. Navigate to the project directory.
 3. Install dependencies using `pipenv install`.
 4. Set up the database by running `pipenv run python database/setup.py`.
-5. Run the CLI with `pipenv run python cli.py menu`.
+5. Run the CLI with `python3 cli.py menu`.

 ## Usage

 - Use the CLI commands to manage books, authors, and categories.
-- For a list of available commands, run `pipenv run python cli.py --help`.
+- For a list of available commands, run `python3 cli.py --help`.

 ## Technologies Used